BKLronin/underbridge/README.md

 ### Troubleshooting
 - When the recorded audio contains buzzing or other artifacts try disabling the USB charging with "display" and "bottom right key" to disable.
+- If the playback of the OP-Z starts correctly but no tracks are muted check that MIDI IN in the OP-Z app or via combo is enabled.